mteubnerfoster/orm-e-commerce/README.md

 * [Express](https://www.npmjs.com/package/express)

 ## Finished Product
-The following video shows an example of the e-commerce back end: TBD
+The following video shows an example of the e-commerce back end: [YouTube](https://youtu.be/KUXiHfyR-u8)

 ## Questions
 If you have any questions about the repo, please contact me:<br>